Mighty-Data-Inc/dendritic-spine-counter/README.md

 [***Dendritic Spine Counter* Usage Guide**](/documentation/Usage.md)

 ### Whitepaper
-If you wish to use *Dendritic Spine Counter* in research that you intend to formally present in a paper or presentation, you'll probably need to know how it works.
+If you wish to use *Dendritic Spine Counter* in research that you intend to formally submit in a paper or presentation, you'll probably need to know how it works.
 Fortunately, *Dendritic Spine Counter* was intentionally built with very straightforward methodologies and operating principles.
 We've eschewed artificial neural networks and other machine learning techniques